How to Encourage Healthy Lifestyles and Food Choices for Families

 Improving Academic and Social Outcomes

-Healthy lifestyle habits directly influence children’s learning and behavior:
+Healthy lifestyle habits directly influence children’s learning and behaviour:

 Balanced diets improve concentration and memory